keboola/developers-docs/extend/component/implementation/r.md

 You can also use the `write_csv` function from the [readr packages](https://cran.r-project.org/web/packages/readr/readr.pdf).
 It is faster.

-## Using KBC Package
+## Using Keboola Package
-KBC's [R component package](https://github.com/keboola/r-docker-application) provides functions to
+Keboola's [R component package](https://github.com/keboola/r-docker-application) provides functions to

 - read and parse the configuration file and parameters: `configData` property and `getParameters()` method.
 - list input files and tables: `getInputFiles()`, `getInputTables()` methods.